scott-grimes/pyComp/pyComp/Test_Suite/testFiles/advancedVMFiles/README.txt

 Each sub folder contains advanced VM language files and the corresponding assembly file after translation.
 These advanced VM files contain program flow commands and function calls!
-Note: the advanced vm files require a bootstrap call to Sys.init
+Note: File 4 and 5 conform to our VM spec and require bootstrap calls to Sys.init!